 Prevalence is estimated at 1/4,200 in the US and is reported at 1/3,333 in Sweden.
 Median age at diagnosis is 60-65 years, but the disease may occur at any age, with another peak in incidence in younger women.
 The female to male ratio is about 2:1.

 The clinical picture is dominated by a predisposition to vascular occlusive events and hemorrhages.
-Some patients with ET are asymptomatic, while others may experience microcirculatory disturbances or vaso-motor events (headaches, visual disturbances, lightheadedness, atypical chest pain, distal paresthesias, erythromelalgia, and other symptoms of transient neurological ischemia).
-The disease is less frequently associated with an increased risk of hemorrhage.
-The main risks for ET patients include arterial and venous thromboses, which can induce severe neurological, cardiac or peripheral artery manifestations (deep vein thrombosis, portal vein thrombosis or Budd-Chiari syndrome; see these terms), and transformation to myelofibrosis and acute leukemia.
+Some patients with ET are asymptomatic, while others may experience microcirculatory disturbances or vasomotor events: headaches, visual disturbances, lightheadedness, atypical chest pain, distal paresthesias, erythromelalgia, and other symptoms of transient neurological ischemia.
+Less frequently ET is associated with an increased risk of hemorrhage.
+Main risks for patients include thromboses (arterial and venous), which can induce severe neurological, cardiac or peripheral artery manifestations.
+Transformation to myelofibrosis (see this term) or acute leukemia is possible in a small proportion of patients on the long term.

-Last update: March 2010
+Last update: July 2014